tox-dev/tox/docs/config.rst

 .. conf:: minversion

-   Define the minimal tox version required to run; if the host tox is less than this the tool with create an environment and provision it with a tox that satisfies it under :conf:`provision_tox_env`.
+   Define the minimal tox version required to run; if the host's tox version is less than this the tool will create an environment and provision it with a version of tox that satisfies this under :conf:`provision_tox_env`.

 .. conf:: requires ^ LIST of PEP-508